scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 }
 ```

-This means that the inputs for txs on this contract would look like:
+This means that the inputs for transactions on this contract would look like:

 1. `{"send":{"amount":123}}`
 2. `{"transfer":{"amount":123}}`